mircealungu/mircea/essays/devx-and-ai.md

 - **Better UIs - Beyond chat and auto-complete** -- some of these companies push towards replacing all the UI with chats.
 I think we have to go the other way around.
 We have developed rich user interactions over the recent years; how can we integrate the LLM inside them?
 - **Will we have personalized LLM agents**.
 That learn from the individual, small apprentices that with time learn to write code in the style of their user.
 Stephen Wolfram writes about training a model with all his past writings.
 He did write quite a bit, so that model will likely have what to latch on...
 (Science fiction scenario: Imagine every student training individual LLMs, and having them write their essays.
 And the final grade would be on the duo's work :)
 - **Will reading code become more important than writing code**?
 State of the art coding tools allow a part of the development flow to be switched from typing to inspecting generated code.
+- Disentangling the truth from the marketing and the noise would be an opportunity for us as researchers.